top of page

 You can expect a refund cheque about four to six weeks after the cancellation.

-If you lose your valid Alberta vehicle registration certificate, you must replace it.
+If you lose your valid Alberta vehicle registration certificate, you must obtain a replacement.
 You’ll need to demonstrate that:

 1. You have an active vehicle registration